-The rubric, “The only thing that is certain is change,” is usually attributed to an old historian.
-More likely, that proverb was spoken by a modern-day entrepreneur.
+The business world is changing monumentally every month it seems.
+The phrase, “The only thing that is certain is change,” is usually attributed to an old historian.
+More likely, that proverb was also spoken by a plethora of modern-day entrepreneurs and marketers.
 From pandemics to 5G broadband to globalization, the business world is full of dramatic new innovations and developing trends.

 Keep Up With the Changes